-Help us raise $2,000 to fund grassroots projects this year.
+Thank you to everyone who helped us raise $2,000 to fund grassroots projects this year!

 Quaker Earthcare Witness has distributed dozens of “mini-grants” to Friends meetings, churches, and groups to support creative projects that foster earthcare.
-Our goal in 2021 is to help fund projects that directly address environmental justice and involve young people.
+All ideas that support QEW values will be considered, but we especially encourage projects that directly address environmental justice, climate change and/or those that will involve young people.

 Can you make a donation to help fund our Mini-Grants Program?